Chlorophyll: Definition, Function, Facts, Formula, Structure, Diagram

 2. Structure Of Chlorophyll

 This pigment is a major player in the photosynthetic process, as it enables the transfer of absorbed light energy to the reaction centres that use this energy for the synthesis of glucose from carbon dioxide and water.
-Had it not been for the presence of chlorophyll, the solar energy-to-chemical energy conversion would not have taken place, and it is this energy conversion that sustains most life forms existing on Earth.
+The presence of chlorophyll has made it possible to convert the solar energy-to-chemical energy, and it is this energy conversion that sustains most life forms existing on Earth.

 Structure Of Chlorophyll